Honey Run Waterfall

 ~Stay on the designated trails and avoid cutting through the woodland areas.

-~Enjoy the native plants, jack in the pulpit, trout lily, bloodroot, cut-leaved toothwort, trillium, Dutchmen’s breeches, hepatica, and wild ginger as you walk the trails in the spring.
-During the summer and fall months, you may observe snake root and asters.
+~Enjoy the native plants when you walk the trails in the spring: jack in the pulpit, trout lily, bloodroot, cut-leaved toothwort, trillium, Dutchman’s breeches, hepatica, wild ginger and dame’s rocket and those in the summer and fall: jewel weed snake root and asters.